-Upon the adoption of the amendment of this By-law establishing the Committee as a five member Committee, the Select Board shall appoint two members for a term of four years, one member for a term of three years, one member for a term of two years, and one member for a term of one year.
-Thereafter, upon the expiration of each term, the Select Board shall appoint or reappoint members for a four year term.
+Upon the adoption of the amendment of this By law establishing the Committee as a five member Committee, the Select Board shall appoint two members for a term of four years, one member for a term of three years, one member for a term of two years, and one member for a term of one year.
+Thereafter, upon the expiration of each term, t_The Select Board shall appoint or reappoint members for a four three year term unless filling an unexpired term.